edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 - Only one recorded data set may be held in memory for replay, recorded or imported.
 - The whole data set is replayed.
 Can not specify to replay data for specific Devices within the larger data set.
 - Wait times simulating rate of Events published will not be perfect since dependent on non-Realtime OS.
 - Using a CLI approach rather than RESTful API has been suggested.
-This approach doesn't fit well with the App SDK as it has support for RESTfull APIs but nothing for CLI.
-The above design depends on many of the App SDK features.
-Thus implementing a CLI would be much more complex then a RESTfull API.
+A CLI would have to duplicate the long running service needs in the background which is not normal for a CLI to do directly.
 - The EdgeX CLI could be updated in the future to make the RESTful API calls to this service as it does for the other EdgeX services
 - The EdgeX UI could be updated in the future to have a tab for controlling this service as it does for the other EdgeX services